 Before starting the financial due diligence process, it is important to determine if the company is worth investing in.
 Once you have decided to proceed with any respective company, you need to research the company fluently.

-This involves gathering as much relevant information as possible about the company such as evaluating the earnings, and customer base etc.
+This involves gathering as much relevant information as possible about the company such as evaluating the earnings, customer base etc.

 The next step should be the verification after the research step.
 In this step, we will need to verify the information that we have gathered.
 This means comparing the results obtained through the research with the actual data available on the company.